Small changes that make a big difference in summer

 Drink more water

 When it is hot and humid, your body can become dehydrated much faster as it needs to perspire in order to stay cool.
-If you’re also drinking booze or things like iced tea or coffee, you will find yourself getting dehydrated faster.

 The easiest change you can make is to ensure you’re carrying a bottle of water with you during the day.
 This will help you stay hydrated – especially if you’re out in the sun – and stop you reaching for unhealthy, sugary drinks instead.